Women behind the wellies at Poole Lifeboat Station on International Women's Day

-One of the newest recruits to Poole Lifeboat Station is Kitty who joined the team in August.
+Kitty who joined the crew in August 2017.
 Kitty originally got involved with the RNLI gaining a job at Poole HQ as part of the Operations Support Team which helps support all 238 Lifeboat Stations, Lifeguards, Flood Rescue teams and Community Safety to name a few.
 Having learnt lots about the RNLI in her day job Kitty decided to volunteer at Poole.

 Notes to editors

 • Poole Lifeboat Station has thirteen female volunteers